 The first session is a little different to any subsequent sessions; we will chat about why you have decided to start therapy, your background and what you would like out of our time together.
 You may not know the answers, some clients just know something is wrong but can’t quite put their finger on what or are not able to express what they want to… don’t worry, we will help.

 Choosing a therapist is a very personal decision and therapy will only be as effective as the relationship between client and therapist.
 We firmly believe it is important for you to spend a little time with the therapist before deciding whether to continue.
-This is why we offer a 30-45 minute free initial session for you to meet the therapist, get to know them a little, ask questions and for you to ask yourself whether you feel comfortable, emotionally safe and whether it seems as though the therapist will ‘get’ you.
+This is why we offer a minimal cost initial session for you to meet the therapist, get to know them a little, ask questions and for you to ask yourself whether you feel comfortable, emotionally safe and whether it seems as though the therapist will ‘get’ you.
 Your instincts will come into play at this stage.

 Absolutely.
 Confidentiality is vital in building trust, a core requirement for a successful outcome.
 Each therapist may have some exceptions such as if you were to reveal you were going to seriously harm yourself, another or commit a terrorist act.
 Your therapist will discuss the boundaries of confidentiality with you in your first session.